willemdig/ssbtools/README.md

 # ssbtools

-**ssbtools** is a lightweight R package that makes it easy to retrieve, cache, and reuse data from [Statistics Norway (SSB)](https://www.ssb.no)'s JSON-stat API.
+**ssbtools** is a lightweight R package that simplifies retrieving, caching, and reusing data from [Statistics Norway (SSB)](https://www.ssb.no)'s JSON-stat API.

-It is especially useful when working with saved SSB queries and when you want to avoid re-downloading large datasets unnecessarily.
+It is especially useful when working with saved queries from SSB's StatBank and when you want to avoid re-downloading large datasets unnecessarily.

 ## Installation (from the R console)